prasannajeet/SpaceX_Wiki_KMM_iOS_Android/README.md

   <img src="img/basic-structure.png" width=500>

 As shown above, the **shared** module is the KMM module where the business logic of the application resides.
 The compiled artifacts from the shared module are imported into the Android and iOS application respectively.

+The **androidCore** module is the base android module on top of which we will build feature modules that then connect up to the app module in order to build out the features.
+It also contains the Jetpack Compose components and themes that will be used across the feature modules.

 The project structures inside Android Studio and Xcode are as shown below
 <p align="center">